Rehabilitation can help you recover more completely and more quickly following an accident

 By setting out a collaborative approach between the injured person’s solicitor and the compensator (usually, an insurance company), the aim is to make sure that any need for rehabilitation is considered and acted upon as a matter of priority.

-The Scottish Voluntary Pre-Action Protocol contains style “first” letters for solicitors to use when making personal injury claims and these contain a section in which the solicitor is meant to identify whether the client is still recovering from the effects of the injuries and, if so, whether they might benefit from rehabilitation.
+These contained a section in which the injured person’s solicitor was meant to identify whether their client was still recovering from the effects of the injuries and, if so, whether they might benefit from rehabilitation.

-This alerts the insurer to the possible need to address rehabilitation issues at the earliest possible stage.
+This alerted the insurer to the possible need to address rehabilitation issues at the earliest possible stage.

 When is rehabilitation provided?